Are affirmations OK to use for Christians?

 Everything we do in life comes from our heart, so it is crucial that we instruct and guide our hearts to believe what is true, and then guard that truth above all else.

 Above all else, guard your heart, for everything you do flows from it.
 Proverbs 4:23 NIV

 Your heart is designed to believe what you repeatedly say.
 Your words are like seeds that go into the soil of your heart and begin to change the way you think and act

 Affirmations of Biblical truths are one of the best ways to guide your heart into truth.
 As your heart becomes convinced of the truth, you will be able to speak and see your faith work as it was intended.
-For more about this, read How to Walk by Faith.
+For more about this, read 4 Major Keys to Walk by Faith and Not by Sight.

 How to Use Affirmations as a Christian

 There is tremendous power in the written Word of God, and when we choose to speak it out of our mouths as an affirmation, it becomes a powerful sword in the spirit realm.

 And take the helmet of salvation, and the sword of the Spirit, which is the word of God; Ephesians 6:17 NKJV

 The Word of God spoken out of our mouth is able to move mountains and change situations.